Why Hazard Reporting Matters

 You cannot hide from this chart.
 If your SMS is a joke, nobody will be laughing when they see this chart in your performance monitoring dashboard.
 For companies who earnestly want to improve their SMS and to realize value from the SMS, this chart is GOLD!

-- Top Reporters Last 30 Days gives you a good indication who has been contributing the most to your SMS safety culture;
+- Top Reporters Last 30 Days gives you a good indication of who has been contributing the most to your SMS safety culture;

 - SMS Implementation Progress can help you set realistic hazard reporting goals based on how far into SMS implementation your program is; and